karan5201/power-bi/README.md

 **8. Information Page**
 - Detailed explanations and definitions for metrics and visualizations

 This Power BI project offers a holistic view of the business, enabling data-driven decision-making across various departments.
-It combines financial analysis, sales performance, marketing effectiveness, supply chain efficiency, and educational insights into a single, user-friendly dashboard.
+It combines financial analysis, sales performance, marketing effectiveness, supply chain efficiency, and executive insights into a single, user-friendly dashboard.
 The interactive features and comprehensive filtering options allow for deep dives into specific areas of interest, making it an invaluable tool for executives, managers, and analysts alike.

 The project demonstrates advanced Power BI techniques, including custom visualizations, dynamic KPI cards, and cross-view consistency in design and functionality.
 It serves as an excellent example of how to create a multi-faceted business intelligence solution that caters to diverse stakeholder needs while maintaining clarity and ease of use.